MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/troubleshooting.md

 ## Profile related errors

-By default the Microsoft Graph PowerShell commands target the v1.0 API version.
+By default, the Microsoft Graph PowerShell commands target the v1.0 API version.
 Commands for APIs that are only available in beta aren't available in PowerShell by default.
 As a result, you might encounter an error if you run a command that isn't available in your current profile.

-For example, when you run a cmdlet that's not available in your current profile, you'll get the error below.
-This error can also occur if the cmdlet you run does not exist.
+For example, when you run a cmdlet that isn't available in your current profile, you'll get the following error.
+This error can also occur if the cmdlet you run doesn't exist.

 :::image type="content" source="images/profile-error.png" alt-text="profile-related-error":::